The sheaves--spectrum adjunction: Introduction

 \subsection{Smashing spectrum and categorified locales}

-For a tensor triangulated category~\(\cat{D}\), the notion of an \emph{idempotent algebra}, i.e., a (commutative) algebra object~\(E\) whose multiplication morphism \(E\otimes E\to E\) is an isomorphism, is a well-known concept, as seen in \cite[Exercise~4.2]{KashiwaraSchapira06}.
-It was systematically studied by Boyarchenko--Drinfeld~\cite{BoyarchenkoDrinfeld14} and Balmer--Favi~\cite{BalmerFavi11}, who observed that it corresponds to a \emph{smashing localization}, i.e., a localization~\(L\colon\cat{D}\to\cat{D}\) that is equivalent to \(L(\unit)\otimes\X\).
-The latter considered the poset of idempotent algebras in the context of \emph{tensor-triangular geometry}, a subject in which we study tensor triangulated categories by associating spaces to them.
-Afterward, under the assumption that \(\cat{D}\) is compactly generated and rigid, Balmer--Krause--Stevenson~\cite{BalmerKrauseStevenson20} proved that the poset of idempotent algebras is a \emph{frame}; this roughly means that it has the same lattice-theoretic property as the poset of open subsets of a topological space.
-Furthermore, under the same assumption, Wagstaffe~\cite{Wagstaffe21} and Balchin--Stevenson~\cite{BalchinStevenson} proved that the frame is in fact \emph{spatial}; i.e., it is isomorphic to the poset of open subsets of a unique sober topological space, which is called the \emph{smashing spectrum} of~\(\cat{D}\).
+For a tensor triangulated category~\(\cat{D}\), the notion of an \emph{idempotent algebra}, i.e., a (commutative) algebra object~\(E\) whose multiplication morphism \(E\otimes E\to E\) is an isomorphism, is well known, as seen in~\cite[Exercise~4.2]{KashiwaraSchapira06}.
+It was systematically studied by Boyarchenko–Drinfeld~\cite{BoyarchenkoDrinfeld14} and Balmer–Favi~\cite{BalmerFavi11}, who observed that such an algebra corresponds to a \emph{smashing localization}, i.e., a localization~\(L\colon\cat{D}\to\cat{D}\) that is equivalent to \(L(\unit)\otimes\X\).
+Balmer–Favi studied the poset of idempotent algebras within \emph{tensor-triangular geometry}, a subject that studies tensor triangulated categories by associating spaces to them.
+Subsequently, under the assumption that \(\cat{D}\) is compactly generated and rigid, Balmer–Krause–Stevenson~\cite{BalmerKrauseStevenson20} proved that the poset of idempotent algebras is a \emph{frame}; i.e., it shares the lattice-theoretic properties of the poset of open subsets of a topological space.
+The \emph{smashing spectrum} is the corresponding “topological space”, which is formally called a \emph{locale}.